joebarry1252/Affirm_CaseStudy/README.md

 ## Results

-* What has been the business impact of this company so far?
-Affirm helps increase a merchant's sales while limiting their risk of the consumer defaulting on the purchase.
+* Affirm helps increase a merchant's sales while limiting their risk of the consumer defaulting on the purchase.

-* What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics?
+* How is your company performing, based on these metrics?

-* How is your company performing relative to competitors in the same domain?
-Affirm has a first-mover advantage in the United States, and is globally competing with Sweden's Klarna abd Australia's Afterpay, among others.
+* Affirm has a first-mover advantage in the United States, and is globally competing with Sweden's Klarna abd Australia's Afterpay, among others.

 ## Recommendations